Logarithmic Riemann-Hilbert correspondences for rigid varieties: Log de Rham period sheaves

 Note that $\Fil^0 \OBdl$ is a sheaf of rings and $\OBdl = (\Fil^0 \OBdl)[t^{-1}]$. \Pth{However, $\OBdl \neq \OBdlp[t^{-1}]$ in general.}

-\begin{rk} Even if the log structure is trivial, the definition of $\OBdl$ given here is slightly different from the ones \Pth{of just $\OBdR$} in \cite[\aSec 5]{Brinon:2008-RPR}, \cite[\aSec 6]{Scholze:2013-phtra}, and \cite{Scholze:2016-phtra-corr}, as there is a further completion with respect to the filtration.
-This modification is necessary because the sheaves $\OBdR$ defined in \emph{loc.~cit.} are not complete with respect to the filtrations---we thank Koji Shimizu for pointing out this---and therefore could not allow one to relate the Galois cohomology computations for $\OBdR$ to those for the associated graded pieces.
-We will see in Corollary \ref{logdRcomplex} below that the modified geometric de Rham period sheaf also satisfies the Poincar\'e lemma and, with the new definition of $\OBdR$, all the previous arguments in \emph{loc.~cit.} \Ref{and also those in \cite{Liu/Zhu:2017-rrhpl}} remain essentially unchanged. \end{rk}
+\begin{rk} Even if the log structure is trivial, the definition of $\OBdl$ given here is slightly different from the definitions of $\OBdR$ in \cite[\aSec 5]{Brinon:2008-RPR}, \cite[\aSec 6]{Scholze:2013-phtra}, and \cite{Scholze:2016-phtra-corr}, as we perform an additional completion with respect to the filtration.
+This modification is necessary because the sheaves $\OBdR$ defined in \emph{loc.~cit.} are not complete with respect to the filtrations---we thank Koji Shimizu for pointing out this.
+We will see in Corollary \ref{cor-log-dR-cplx} below that the Poincar\'e lemma still holds and, with the new definition of $\OBdR$, all the previous arguments in \emph{loc.~cit.} \Pth{and also those in \cite{Liu/Zhu:2017-rrhpl}} remain essentially unchanged. \end{rk}

+\begin{rk} Although $\OBdl$ is defined for any locally noetherian fs log adic space $X$ over $\Spa(k, k^+)$, we shall only use it for log smooth ones over $p$-adic fields, or some of their closed subspaces with induced log structures. \end{rk}